Azzedine Ounahi: Marseille

 After attracting the interest of several top-tier clubs across Europe, thanks to his breakthrough performances for Morocco at the 2022 FIFA World Cup, on 29 January 2023 Ounahi officially joined fellow Ligue 1 side Marseille for an estimated fee of 8 million euros plus add-ons, signing a contract until June 2027.
 On 1 February 2023, he scored his first goal for Marseille on his debut against Nantes.
 On 1 November 2023, Ounahi was nominated for the 2023 African Footballer of the Year by CAF.

 Loan to Panathinaikos

 On 4 September 2024, Ounahi joined Greek club Panathinaikos on an initial season-long loan with an option to buy.

 Girona

 On 30 August 2025, Ounahi signed with Girona on a contract lasting until 2030.
+He scored his first La Liga goal in a 1–1 away draw with Athletic Bilbao.

+Return to Panathinaikos

+On 2 September 2026, Ounahi rejoined Greek side Panathinaikos, signing a four-year contract.

 International career

 Youth

 Ounahi was called up for Morocco U20 to participate in the 2018 Mediterranean Games.
 On 22 June 2018, he scored a goal at the 68th minute in a tie against Italy.
 He later went on to win the bronze medal with the team after a victory in the penalty shoot-out against Greece.